Ballymahon: Transport and communications

-Ballymahon is on the N55 road, a National Secondary route leading from Athlone, about 22 kilometres to the south, towards Belfast and Northern Ireland.
-The county town of Longford lies about 22 kilometres to the north-west.
-The R392 road links Ballymahon to Mullingar in the East and to Roscommon in the West, via Lanesborough–Ballyleague.
+Ballymahon is on the N55 road, a National Secondary route leading from Athlone, 22 kilometres by road to the south, towards Belfast and Northern Ireland.
+The county town of Longford lies 22 kilometres by road to the north.

+The R392 road links Ballymahon to Mullingar in the east and to Roscommon in the west, via Lanesborough–Ballyleague.
 This route was a portion of an ancient ceremonial way from Rathcroghan to the Hill of Tara.
 Intact portions of the ancient roadway can be seen at the nearby Corlea Trackway and the ceremonial route attests to the straightness of the R392.

 The Royal Canal links Ballymahon to Dublin, via several towns such as Mullingar and Maynooth, and to the River Shannon at Clondra.

 Bus services include Bus Éireann route 466 which links Ballymahon with Athlone railway station in County Westmeath, and Local Link route 24 to Longford town and Longford railway station.

 Education

-Ballymahon has a primary school, St. Matthew's National School, which opened in 2014 (for ages 4–12) as well as two mixed secondary schools (for ages 12–19), Mercy Secondary School (1980 and Ballymahon Vocational School.
+Ballymahon has a primary school, St. Matthew's National School, which had an enrollment of over 360 pupils as of 2019.
+There are also two secondary schools in the area: Mercy Secondary School and Ballymahon Vocational School.
 The nearest third-level college is Athlone Institute of Technology in Athlone, approximately 22 km away.